MicrosoftDocs/quantum-docs-pr/api/qsharp/microsoft.quantum.arithmetic.multiplyandaddbymodularinteger.md

 ### multiplier : [LittleEndian](xref:Microsoft.Quantum.Arithmetic.LittleEndian)

 A quantum register representing an unsigned integer whose value is tobe added to each basis state label of `summand`.
+Corresponds to theregister in state $\ket{x}$ above.

 ### summand : [LittleEndian](xref:Microsoft.Quantum.Arithmetic.LittleEndian)

 A quantum register representing an unsigned integer to use as the targetfor this operation.
+Corresponds to the register initially in $\ket{b}$ above.